‘Outlander’ Stars Sam Heughan And Caitriona Balfe Secret Romance Reportedly Confirmed By Eyewitnesses On Set

 Balfe couldn’t agree more.
 The actress shared similar thoughts in a recent interview and said that she misses the intimate moments “between Jamie and Claire.”
 The new season of Outlander features the two characters living apart for the first portion of the season before finally reuniting and setting sail around the world.

 Heughan and Balfe haven’t addressed the latest rumors surrounding their relationship.
-They have talked about the issue in the past but it isn’t clear if their feelings have changed.
+They have talked about the issue in the past, but it isn’t clear if their feelings have changed.
 While fans wait to hear something officially, an inside source told OK Magazine that they are definitely more their friends.

 “They always call each other their best friend, but it definitely seems to be more than that,” an insider shared.
 “The chemistry between them isn’t an act.”